Evaluation of Georgia's Pre-K Program

 Study 2 (2012-2013) RDD (Regression Discontinuity Design) Study.
 This study was designed to investigate the effects of participation in Georgia’s Pre-K on children’s school readiness skills and whether those effects are similar for different groups of children.
 This study utilized a regression discontinuity design (RDD) to compare children who had and had not attended Georgia’s Pre-K, and included 1,181 children (611 treated and 570 untreated).
 Reports from this study were issued in March 2014.

 Study 3 (2013-2018) Longitudinal Study.
 This study is designed to examine the short- and long-term learning outcomes for children who attended Georgia’s Pre-K as well as the quality of their preschool and early elementary school experiences.
 This study, begun in 2013-2014, involves a longitudinal design to follow a sample of 1,169 children from 199 randomly selected Pre-K classrooms through third grade.
-Reports from the first year of this study were issued in October 2015.
+Reports from the first year of this study were issued in October 2015, and reports from the second year of the study were issued in December 2016.

 Overall, the findings from the three studies clearly support that Georgia’s Pre-K Program enhances skills that help prepare children for Kindergarten and that, as a universal program, Georgia’s Pre-K significantly improves school readiness skills in language, literacy, and math.